andrei-k/delete-files-by-name/README.md

 *As a shortcut, you can drag a drop the folder from Finder into Terminal.*

 3. Enter a string.
 Filenames that contain that string will be deleted.

+4. Choose to either permanently delete files by pressing "y".
+Pressing "n" will move files to a new folder.